flows-network/github-fork-notifier/README.md

 1. Click the "Connect/+ Add new authentication" button to authenticate your Slack account.
 You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to install the `flows-network-integration` bot on your workspace.
 This workspace is the one you changed in the code above.

 2. Click the "Connect/+ Add new authentication" button to authenticate your Airtable account.
-You'll be redirected to a new page where you could copy and paste your Airtable API key and then name the key. **Note that the name you enter here should be the same as the name you changed in the code above.**
+You'll be redirected to a new page where you can copy and paste your Airtable API key and then name the key. **Note that the name you enter here should be the same as the name you changed in the code above.**

 <img width="741" alt="image" src="https://user-images.githubusercontent.com/45785633/227132305-b093dded-6569-4c29-8026-55a3ec9bc62b.png">

 3. Click the "Connect/+ Add new authentication" button to authenticate your GitHub account.
 You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to install the `flows-network-integration` bot on the repo that you changed in the code above.

 After that, click the Check button to see your flow details.
-As soon as the flow function's status becomes `ready` and the flow's status became `running`, the flow goes live.
-When a GitHub user forked your repo, you will get a Slack notifitaion and a new record in your Airtable.
+As soon as the flow function's status becomes `ready` and the flow's status becomes `running`, the flow goes live.
+When a GitHub user forks your repo, you will get a Slack notifitaion and a new record in your Airtable.
 <img width="1183" alt="image" src="https://user-images.githubusercontent.com/45785633/227132839-d4008845-4a67-46dc-af14-90e06ad96e12.png">

 > [flows.network](https://flows.network/) is still in its early stages.
 We would love to hear your feedback!